-A robot who can write an essay, for example, may sound like a good idea for those who don’t really want to carry the burden of a homework.
+A robot who can write an essay, for example, may sound like a good idea for those who don’t really want to carry the burden of homework.
 However, perhaps, machine rising perspective simply isn’t worth it and it would be safer just to address a high-quality writing service which you may just ask: “Write my essay”.
 Apparently, AI may create some “Lord of the Rings”-worthy sequels.
 Let’s find out if we should already start worrying about the safety of our writing skills.

 The Journalists Will Be the First to Go Down

-A modern computer can analyze tons of data (including names, places, events) at the same time and come up with a piece of news practically with a speed of light.
+A modern computer can analyze tons of data (including names, places, events) at the same time and come up with a piece of news practically with the speed of light.
 What is more, now, they can turn this analysis into a solid comprehensible coherent text.
 Of course, it’s not the dusk of the journalism era.
-Robots are still not so good at handling face-to-face communications, they have a problem with distinguishing human emotions, and the immediate intuitive response is a crucial part of any interview.
+Robots are still not so good at handling face-to-face communications, they have a problem with distinguishing human emotions, and the immediate intuitive response is a crucial part of an interview.
 Wait a second.
 Now, we have that Sophia robot who can do all of this.
 Never mind.
 Journalism is practically dead.
 Or is it?

 An Award-Winning Novelist

 If you think that it can’t go any further than the media sphere, then prepare to be amazed because that award-winning novelist is actually a Japanese robot.
 What else could you expect from such an innovative and super progressive country?
 Of course, robots write fiction there!
 And they get praised for it.
 Okay, to tell the truth, the robot didn’t win the literary competition per se.
 But it did come very-very close beating many human authors.